by Joe Tracy, editor of Theme Park Magazine

 “Brownsville, Texas, is a wonderful place to live,” said the mayor of Brownsville in a press release announcing the park.
 “Now, it will be a wonderful place to visit, too, thanks to Paper Bag World!”

-The main attraction at Paper Bag World will be a dark ride with cars designed to look like cats.
-The cats take visitors through a huge paper bag where riders will learn exciting, true facts about paper bags, like:
+The principal attraction at Paper Bag World will be a dark ride with cars designed to look like cats.
+The cats take visitors through an enormous paper bag where riders will learn exciting, verifiable facts about paper bags, like:

 - A paper bag can hold around 10-14 items.